The Silver Brumby (TV series): Home media

-The Complete Series 1 DVD was released in 2006, and Volume 1-6 on VHS in 1997 (Australia only) on Roadshow Entertainment.
+The Complete Series 1 DVD was released in 2006, and Volume 1-6 on VHS in 1997 (Australia only) by Roadshow Entertainment.
 The Animated Adventures of The Silver Brumby is not available to buy on DVD in full.
-As of 29 April 2011 only the first series has been released in its entirety, with a bonus episode from series two, on Region 4 DVD format.
+As of April 2011 only the first series has been released in its entirety, with a bonus episode from series two, on Region 4 DVD format.
 Nine episodes have to date been released on Region 2 format.